Washington’s Olympic Peninsula: Best Free, Beautiful Things To Do

 - You can head north on Highway 101 out of Olympia, the state capitol, on the eastern side of the OP

 - Drive north from Astoria, Oregon along Highway 101 on the western loop of the Olympic Peninsula

 This is the most unlikely way to get to the Olympic Peninsula, but it’s an option.
 From Seattle, you can take a seaplane to a variety of locations, including Port Ludlow and Port Townsend.
 This is not a cost efficient option, but the experience is memorable and it offers a beautiful view.
 There are also three regional airports you could potentially fly into on private charters: Bremerton National (Kitsap County), Fairchild International (Port Angeles) or Jefferson County International Airport (Port Townsend).

-Each of these suggestions captures the heart and wonder of the Olympic Peninsula.
-These activities and sights are unique to the OP and make for the best Pacific Northwest experiences that you’ll never forget.
+All of our recommendations for things to do captures the heart and wonder of the Olympic Peninsula.
+These activities and sights are unique to the Oly Pen and make for the best Pacific Northwest experiences that you’ll never forget.
 Find all of the sites and extra choices on this Google Map.

 Explore the rainforest in Olympic National Park